LenShustek/Playtune_poll/README.txt

      This global variable will be "true" if a score is playing, and "false" if not.
      You can use this to see when a score has finished.

+   void tune_speed(unsigned int percent)

+    New for the Teensy version, this changes playback speed to the specified percent of normal.
+The minimum is percent=20 (1/5 slow speed) and the maximum is percent=500 (5x fast speed).

    void tune_stopscore()